Currency:

 203

-It would seem that implementing pagination is a trifling matter, taking no more than a minute, and that's it.
+It would seem that the introduction of pagination is a trifling matter, taking no more than a minute, and that's it.
 Or it may not exist at all, because, for example, the wordpress theme is equipped with it by default.

-Nothing may be further from the truth.
-Pagination is very easy to "repulse".
+Nothing could be further from the truth.
+Pagination is very easy to "beat off".

 Pagination on websites can be considered from three points of view: usability, visual perception and SEO.
 In this article, only the first two aspects will be considered - the third is left in reserve, since a completely separate and even quite extensive text could be devoted to it.